Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 I don't know.

-You know, a six and eight-year-old kid, they want to play, they want to have a childhood.
+You know, a six and eight-year-old kid, they want to play.

 Do they want to be on a campaign trail?

-I I it's just that it's very uh Well, they may want to be with their parents now.
+Well, they may want to be with their parents now.

 You people are tough out there.

-That's all I'm gonna do.
+That's all I'm going to do.

-Very well.
+Very tough.

-Well, I you know, that I I don't know.
+Well, you know, I don't know.

-I the they're they're just a little bit hard.
+They're just a little bit harder.

-I believe that your anger is not so much with the Edwards as is the way that they are being portrayed by the media and all their decisions are being lauded as the smartest decisions that anybody could make, and that's being forced on you.
+I believe that your anger is not so much with the Edwards and is the way that they're being portrayed by the media, and all their decisions are being lauded as the smartest decisions that anybody could make.

 And they're not the ones doing it.

-It's it's uh, you know, they're willing accomplices in the media that are doing it.
+It's, you know, they're willing accomplices in the media that are doing it.

 This is Wendy in Lansing, Michigan.

-Hi, Wendy, you're next on the EIB network.
+You're next on the EIB network.

-Hi, Rus.
+Hi, Rich.

-Um, I just wanted to make a comment.
+I just wanted to make a comment.

 I have had breast cancer at the same time.

-They did the same thing with Christopher Rees and his wife Dana.
+They did the same thing with Christopher Rees and his wife, Dana.

-They jumped all over them and were um you know, holding them up as some kind of a token of bravery, and they'd make comments like we're gonna have you know more kids and just go on with life as usual.
+They jumped all over them and were holding them up as some kind of a token of bravery.

 You do.

-Uh or things are gonna be changed.
+Or things are going to be changed.

-She's she's in denial.
+She's in denial.

-It's like this has just hit her full in the face, and it's like she hasn't really even had time to think about it.
+And it's like she hasn't really even had time to think about it.

-No, it depends on the person.
+Oh, it depends on the person.

-And it depends on the people around you who are who might be pushing her, like you said, you know, the media and other people are saying you can't quit, you have to get it.
+Like you said, you know, the media and other people are saying you can't quit.

-Give me more, give me more.
+Give me more.

-Pretend on a lawyer leading a question.
+Pretend I'm a lawyer leading a question.

 What would force them to have reality smack them upside down?